 José: I’m sorry!
 I didn’t realise.

 Of course, Perdón is not always just to get out of fast, awkward situations.
-You can also use it in an important conversation, and it will work wonderfully.
+You can also use it in important conversations, and it will work wonderfully.
 It’ll look something like this:

 María: No me gustó nada lo que dijiste.

 José: Perdón, realmente no quería ofenderte.

 José: I’m sorry.
 I didn’t want to offend you.